 10. Preview your blog post on desktop and mobile

 Our goal as publishers is to reach as many people as possible with our amazing content.
-In order to achieve this, we need to make sure that the post looks good on popular desktop resolutions as well as mobile devices.
+To achieve it, we need to make sure that the post looks good on desktop as well as mobile devices.

 Are all of these steps part of your publishing routine?
 Is there anything else you think is important?
 We’d love to hear your thoughts on this!